TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 9/Joshua 9.23.md

 ---

-Now therefore ye are cursed, and there shall never fail to be of you bondmen, both hewers of wood and drawers of water for the house of my God.
+Now therefore you are cursed, and some of you will never fail to be bondservants, both wood cutters and drawers of water for the house of my God."